Content created: 2013-08-17

 The persecutions are today believed to have dealt Chinese Buddhism a blow from which it never really recovered.
 Perhaps it would have been extinguished completely if Wǔzōng had reigned longer.
 However in 846, a year after the restriction of Buddhist temples to one per city, he was experimenting with Daoist elixirs of immortality and poisoned himself.
 His successor was not one of his very young sons, but a son of Xiànzōng (reign 12a-14), the unpopular reformer mentioned earlier.
 The new Emperor was called Xuānzōng 宣宗 (12a-19), not to be confused with Emperor Xuánzōng 玄宗 (reign 12a-9, 712-756), who ruled a century earlier.

 Xuānzōng immediately lifted the prohibitions on Buddhism, although the damage had largely already been done, and in any case he was not about to restore the massive tax and labor exemptions that had been both the basis of earlier Buddhist power and a large part of the appeal of monastic life.
-Xuānzōng himself was a Daoist, and, ironically, like his predecessor Wǔzōng, he died from an elixir of immortality.
+Xuānzōng himself, however, was a Daoist, and ironically, like his predecessor Wǔzōng, he died from an experimental elixir of immortality.

 Also ironically, his son Yìzōng 懿宗, the next emperor (reign 12a-20), was an ardent if unpredictable Buddhist, eager to restore Buddhism.
 However he was given to governing by whim, and in any case was politically too weak to pursue rational policies even if he had chosen to do so.
 Meanwhile both corruption and popular dissent spread.